Korean language

-Korean is the native language for about 81 million people, mostly of Korean descent.
+Korean is a Koreanic language native to Korea, which makes up the majority of the language's 81 million speakers.
 (Note: Measured as of 2020.
 The estimated 2020 combined population of North and South Korea was about 77 million.)
-It is the national language of both North Korea and South Korea.
-In the south, the language is known as ' (한국어) and in the north, it is known as ' (조선어).
-Since the turn of the 21st century, Korean popular culture have spread around the world through globalization and cultural exports.
+It is the official language of both North Korea and South Korea.
+In the south, the language is known as ' (한국어), and in the north, it is known as ' (조선어).
+Since the turn of the 21st century, Korean popular culture has spread around the world through globalization and cultural exports.
+Korean uses the Hangul alphabet.

-Beyond Korea, the language is recognized as a minority language in parts of China, namely Jilin, and specifically Yanbian Prefecture, and Changbai County.
+Beyond Korea the language is recognized as a minority language in parts of China, namely Jilin, and specifically Yanbian Prefecture, and Changbai County.
 It is also spoken by Sakhalin Koreans in parts of Sakhalin, the Russian island just north of Japan, and by the Koryo-saram in parts of Central Asia.
-The language has a few extinct relatives which—along with the Jeju language (Jejuan) of Jeju Island and Korean itself—form the compact Koreanic language family.
-Even so, Jejuan and Korean are not mutually intelligible.
-The linguistic homeland of Korean is suggested to be somewhere in contemporary Manchuria.
+The Jeju language of Jeju Island is closely related but not mutually intelligible with Korean.
+Together with a few extinct relatives they form the compact Koreanic language family.
+The linguistic homeland of Korean is suggested to be somewhere in modern Manchuria.
 The hierarchy of the society from which the language originates deeply influences the language, leading to a system of speech levels and honorifics indicative of the formality of any given situation.